vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Interface/Scene View/Resetting Layout.md

-## Resetting Layout
+## Resetting layout
-Selecting a Layout resets the editor windows to match.
+Selecting a layout resets the editor windows to match.
 There are two methods to do this.

-The Layouts dropdown in the top right of the interface:
+The layout dropdown in the top right of the interface:
 ![Layouts Dropdown](reset-layout-0.png)

 The menu bar: